Stocks and bonds slump, dollar hot as rate fever takes hold

 investors priced in an eventual economic downturn.

-The dollar hit a five-week peak on the yen and was last up
+The dollar hit a five-week high on the yen and was last up

 top of 139.38.